Afonso de Albuquerque: Return to Cochin and Goa

+Administration and diplomacy, 1512–1515

+Ethiopian embassy, 1512

 In December 1512 an envoy from Ethiopia arrived at Goa.
 Mateus was sent by the regent queen Eleni, following the arrival of the Portuguese from Socotra in 1507, as an ambassador for the king of Portugal in search of a coalition to help face growing Muslim influence.
 He was received in Goa with great honour by Afonso, as a long-sought "Prester John" envoy.
 His arrival was announced by King Manuel to Pope Leo X in 1513.
 Although Mateus faced the distrust of Afonso's rivals, who tried to prove he was some impostor or Muslim spy, Afonso sent him to Portugal.
 The king is described as having wept with joy at their report.

 In February 1513, while Mateus was in Portugal, Afonso sailed to the Red Sea with a force of about 1000 Portuguese and 400 Malabaris.
 He was under orders to secure that channel for Portugal.
 Socotra had proved ineffective to control the Red Sea entrance and was abandoned, and Afonso's hint that Massawa could be a good Portuguese base might have been influenced by Mateus' reports.